patternfly/patternfly-elements/elements/pfe-card/README.md

 All slots are optional.
 If the slot is not defined, the content will be added to the `body` region of the card.

 ### Header
 If this slot is used, we expect a heading level tag (h1, h2, h3, h4, h5, h6).
+An icon, svg, or use of the icon component are also valid in this region.

 ### Default slot (body)
 Any content that is not designated for the `header` or `footer` slot, will go to this slot.

 ### Footer
-Use this slot for anything that you want in the footer of the card.
+Use this slot for anything that you want to be stuck to the base of the card.
+This region is bottom-aligned.

 ## Attributes